opensearch-project/documentation-website/_dashboards/management/data-sources.md

 `plugins.query.datasources.encryption.masterkey: "YOUR_GENERATED_MASTER_KEY_HERE"`

-The key must be 16, 24, or 32 characters long.
+The key must be 16, 24, or 32 characters.
 You can use the following command to generate a 24-character key:

 `openssl rand -hex 12`

-Generating 12 bytes results in a hexadecimal string that is 12 * 2 = 24 characters long.
+Generating 12 bytes results in a hexadecimal string that is 12 * 2 = 24 characters.
 {: .note}

 ## Permissions

-To work with data sources in OpenSearch Dashboards, make sure that the user has been assigned the correct cluster-level [data source permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions#data-source-permissions).
+To work with data sources in OpenSearch Dashboards, you must be assigned the correct cluster-level [data source permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions#data-source-permissions).

 ## Types of data streams

 To configure data sources through OpenSearch Dashboards, go to **Management** > **Dashboards Management** > **Data sources**.
 This flow can be used for OpenSearch data stream connections.
-See [Configuring and using multiple data sources]({{site.url}}{{site.baseurl}}/dashboards/management/multi-data-sources/) for more information.
+See [Configuring and using multiple data sources]({{site.url}}{{site.baseurl}}/dashboards/management/multi-data-sources/).

 Alternatively, if you are running OpenSearch Dashboards 2.16 or later, go to **Management** > **Data sources**.
 This flow can be used to connect Amazon Simple Storage Service (Amazon S3) and Prometheus.
 See [Connecting Amazon S3 to OpenSearch]({{site.url}}{{site.baseurl}}/dashboards/management/S3-data-source/) and [Connecting Prometheus to OpenSearch]({{site.url}}{{site.baseurl}}/dashboards/management/connect-prometheus/) for more information.